JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 **Note** the `map` and `reduce` functions are not executed in `node` they are actually serialzed by calling the `toString` and sent to `mongo` to execute on the server.
 So you **cannot** use any variables that would normally be available (i.e. closure varibles).

 Notice how we pass in `{out : {inline : 1}}` this tells mongo to do the map reduce in memory.

-Now let's use it and see what we get!
+Now let\'s use it and see what we get!

 {% highlight javascript %}
 db.open(intercept(function () {